AuvyuanDumas/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were initially deployed and exposed to the internet.
+The Virtual Machines had their Network Security Groups and built-in firewalls fully open, and all other resources were accessible via public endpoints, with no Private Endpoints in use.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, I enhanced security by hardening the Network Security Groups to block all traffic except from my admin workstation.
+Additionally, all other resources were secured using their built-in firewalls and Private Endpoints.

 ## Attack Maps Before Hardening / Security Controls
 <img width="893" alt="image" src="https://github.com/AuvyuanDumas/Azure-SOC/assets/148530581/0fd60437-a548-470e-bd3e-6b7fea7ff2dc">